 I also added 3 felt pads on the back of the board to buffer the wall:

 In between the two key hooks, I added a ‘fake’ keychain made from fused glass, ball chain and a key blank.
-We only needed two hooks for hubs and me so I thought it would be interesting to add this purely decorative piece.
+We only need two hooks for Hubs and I so I this purely decorative piece adds some interest.

 Get your craft mojo on at Birdz of a Feather and subscribe!
-Follow us right here (link in the footer) or on Bloglovin’ (button below) for upcoming crafts, DIY home & garden projects and recipes!
+Follow us right here for upcoming crafts, DIY home & garden projects and recipes!
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.